 Why are we reviewing our approach to charging?

-Whilst there will be a formal Water UK consultation, we recognise the importance of speaking to and consulting with you.
-You can get involved by registering your interest in one of our focus groups, which we’ll be running over the next few weeks.
+Whilst there is a formal Water UK consultation, we recognise the importance of speaking to and consulting with you.
+You can find out more about our consultation and also get involved by filling in our questionnaire.

-It’s important to us that we develop an approach which works for all stakeholders and facilitates sustainable development, making things simpler but fair, with more certainty of costs in the future.
+It’s important to us that we get your views so we can develop an approach that works for all stakeholders, and facilitates sustainable development - making things simpler but fair, with more certainty of costs in the future.